na-ka-na/object-query/src/protobuf-query/README.md

 - Following SQL keywords are supported right now: `AS`, `LIKE`, `IS`, `NOT`, `NULL`, `AND`, `OR`, `ASC`, `DESC`, `TRUE`, `FALSE`, `,`, `+`, `-`, `*`, `/`, `=`, `!=`, `<`, `<=`, `>`, `>=`, `(`, `)`

-- Where clause allows full expression support.
+- `WHERE` clause allows full expression support.

 - Arithmetic operators behave per C++14 standard.

 - String concatenation is supported with `+`.

-- LIKE is different: it takes [default C++](http://en.cppreference.com/w/cpp/regex/ecmascript) regular expressions instead of supporting SQL standard (with the %).
+- `LIKE` is different: it takes [default C++](http://en.cppreference.com/w/cpp/regex/ecmascript) regular expressions instead of supporting SQL standard (with the `%`).

 - Additionally following custom SQL functions are supported right now: `STR`, `INT`.
-You may define your own overrides for these functions, for e.g.
+You may define your own overrides for these functions, for e.g `STR` may be overriden for message types:

         SELECT STR(persons.addresses)

-- Alias support with AS:
+- Alias support with `AS`:

         SELECT persons.addresses.zip % 10 AS z0 FROM com.ka.Persons WHERE z0=3 ORDER BY z0